THE VFA PIONEER HISTORIES PROJECT

 And finally, one of the things I’ve been doing as a retired person is working part-time for a woman owned walking-tour company called Washington Walks, and it’s owned by a woman named Carolyn Crouch.
 I think they’re going into their 25th year.
 She’s changed her business model, and I won’t be working so much.

 Then we stand in front of the Canadian Embassy, and we talk about that women’s march of 1913, where they were attacked.
-Then up to the National Women’s Party headquarters, which was the last national monument that Barack Obama designated before he left office.
+Then up to the National Women’s Party headquarters, which was the last national monument that Barak Obama designated before he left office.

 There’s this whole women’s history thing.
 We stop at the Department of Labor; Frances Perkins is my personal hero.
-That also, I think, has put in perspective how things have changed, and what women have done through the years that I was just totally unaware of until AEUW introduced me to it, and gave me concrete things to do to try and work towards.
+That also, I think, has put in perspective how things have changed, and what women have done through the years that I was just totally unaware of until AAUW introduced me to it, and gave me concrete things to do to try and work towards.

 JW: Sounds fabulous.